 - Month 3+: 60–80 WPM realistic with daily practice

 The hardest part is the first two weeks.
-Push through — the payoff is a skill you'll use every day for the rest of your life.
+Push through — the payoff is a skill you will use every day for the rest of your life.